yuchengxj/Secure-sampling-benchmark/README.md

 ### Setup

-Run scripts ```bash install.sh``` to automatically install and setup [MP-SDPZ](https://github.com/data61/MP-SPDZ).
-It then takes some time to generate enough random bits used by sampling protocols (you can modify the ```n = int(1e8)``` in random_bit.py to reduce the generating time).
+Run the script ```bash install.sh``` to automatically install and set up [MP-SDPZ](https://github.com/data61/MP-SPDZ).

 ### Run protocols

 #### Complie
 Compile a sampling protocol with binary computation.
-Set parameters for main.mpc to run different protocols (the meanings of parameters are described in main.py).
+Set parameters for ``main.mpc`` to run different protocols (the meanings of parameters are described in main.mpc).

 For arithmetics protocols (gc, bmr, etc.), compile with